68mschmitt/yellowjacket-config/README.md

 This repository contains the ZMK firmware configuration for the **Yellow Jacket** mechanical keyboard, which is internally referred to as **gnat** in the code.

-> 💡 The keyboard design is based on the [gnat keyboard by jonkeykong](https://github.com/jonkeykong/gnat), with custom modifications tailored for the Yellow Jacket layout.
+> 💡 The keyboard design is based on the [Yellow Jacket keyboard by jimmerricks](https://github.com/jimmerricks/bugs), with custom modifications tailored for the Yellow Jacket layout.

 ---